turingschool/mod-0-curriculum/session4/session4-fe-new.md

 - Open and close the Dev Tools with keyboard shortcut `cmd + opt + i` or `cmd + opt + j`.
 There are other ways to do this but this is strongly recommended as using keyboard shortcuts is most efficient and the norm in the industry
 - The Dev Tools "drawer" can be readjusted to take up more or less of the entire browser window.
 Depending on the nature of your work, you may want to readjust this
-- The Dev Tools can be "docked" on the left, bottom, or side sides of the browser window.
+- The Dev Tools can be "docked" on the left, bottom, or right sides of the browser window.
 To adjust, click the small 3 dot icon, then select your desired "Dock side"
 - The Dev Tools can be displayed with Dark Mode or Light Mode.
 Adjustments can be made to that in the "Settings" of the Dev Tools which can be found by clicking the small gear icon
 - When you open the Dev Tools console, depending on the site you are on, you might see warnings or errors.
 You can type `clear()` and hit `return` at anytime to clear those out